MicrosoftDocs/Viva/Viva/insights/personal/Overview/MyA-faq.md

 ##### Q1.
 Can data be extracted from on-premises installations of Microsoft Exchange or Skype for Business?

-No. Only Exchange Online, Skype for Business Online, and Teams are used as data sources of MyAnalytics data.
+No. Only Exchange Online, Skype for Business Online, and Teams are used as data sources of Viva Insights data.

 ### Meetings